 We strongly recommend using impersonation, rather than just delegation, when migrating to Office 365.
 However, when migrating to Exchange, rather than Office 365, either delegation or impersonation can be used.
-Refer to Should I use delegation or impersonation when performing my migration? for more information on this decision, and the exact steps to set these up.

 Having administrative access to the Microsoft Office 365 control panel to manage users does not necessarily mean that the same account has permissions to access all mailboxes for migration.
 In order to have administrative permissions to migrate mailbox data, it is necessary to grant the account permissions on each mailbox.